 We caught the local bus (eventually – it was quite a wait) out to the trail that led to the Cascada de Peguche – one of the key attractions close to Otavalo.

 It was a lovely short walk through the trees to reach the campground, where the idea of these pyramidal tent platforms really grabbed me 🙂 I can imagine pitching my tent on top of one, and they remind me of something out of the X-Files!

 Then down to the waterfall itself.
 It is about 20m high and in a really beautiful spot – so definitely worth a visit if you have a spare hour or two.

 From there our plan was to hike over to Parque Cóndor – which looked do-able according to the ever trusty Maps.Me.
 But first we explored the hanging bridge and Inca Pool.
 This latter is theoretically a hot spring, but the finger test quickly dissipated any ideas we had about going in for a dip – it was not warm at all!

 Heading up the trail that climbed to the top of the waterfall, it seemed like it would continue in the direction we wanted to go.
 And it did … kind of.

 It was a bit of a dodgy, almost vertical scramble, but we made it eventually and strolled along a semi-rural road on the way towards the park.

 This is a really cool little hike that would have fantastic views of Volcán Imbabura and Volcán Cotocatchi if it were completely clear.

-We figured by this point that we were probably too late for the cóndors, so went and checked out the viewpoint at La Lechera instead (sunset would be incredible from here).
+We figured that by this point that we were probably too late for the cóndors, so we went and checked out the viewpoint at La Lechera instead (sunset would be incredible from here).
 We came across this little old lady herding her cows and pigs (I couldn’t understand a word she said – I maintain she was speaking in Quechua), and then headed back down into Otavalo for dinner.